AwalaApp/specs/rs004-cosocket.md

 #### Handshake Complete

-This packet is sent by the relayer when the signatures were successfully verified.
+This packet is sent by the courier when the signatures were successfully verified.
 This packet is empty -- It only contains its tag (`0xf2`).

 ### Operation Packets